-Emergency preparedness and response in case of nuclear accident abroad is described in the Emergency Plan "Xenokratis", Annex "R".
-The Secretary General for Civil Protection has the overall responsibility for response coordination, including the decision and the implementation of protective measures.
+Emergency preparedness and response in case of a nuclear accident abroad are described in the recently issued Special Response Plan in Case of a Radiological or Nuclear Emergency outside the Country (ESARPEA).
+The Ministry for the climate crisis and civil protection through the Secretary-General for Civil Protection (GSCP), has the overall responsibility for response coordination, including the decision and the implementation of protective measures suggested by the Greek Atomic Energy Commission (EEAE).